01 of 06

 Buttering the Corn

 With the corn exposed from the husk, this is a good time to add extra flavor.
 You can use your favorite flavor combination.
-Rosemary olive oil is delicious, as is butter sprinkled with a little salt, dried dill, and powdered garlic (or try one of these great corn butters).
+Rosemary olive oil is delicious, as is butter sprinkled with a little salt, dried dill, and powdered garlic (corn butters help make this process quick and easy).
 Brush it over the corn evenly.
 The great thing about butter is that it hardens when applied on the corn and infuses as it cooks.
 Regardless of what you like, spread it on thoroughly.Continue to 4 of 6 below.

 04 of 06